AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts

 \subsection{High-Frequency Sleep Staging Capabilities}

-To study whether AnySleep's high-resolution sleep stage predictions carry information beyond conventional 30-s epochs, we used the high-frequency sleep stages to analyze various sleep properties and physiological characteristics.
+Because there is currently no widely adopted standard for expert sleep staging at sub-30-s timescales~\cite{Follin2025b,Moul2007}, we assessed AnySleep's high-resolution predictions indirectly, asking whether they encode physiologically meaningful information beyond conventional 30-s epochs.
 Visual inspections suggested that the high-frequency predictions captured transitions between sleep states more accurately than 30-s epochs (e.g., Wake transitions in Figure~\ref{fig:arousals}a at around 23:12:05 and 23:13:30).
 This was especially evident for arousals, often described as short awakenings~\cite{BrinkKjaer2020,Hermans2022,Younes2015}, which we investigated by comparing expert-annotated arousals in the held-out MASS C1 and C3 test datasets with Wake predictions of AnySleep at different temporal resolutions.
 With conventional 30-s predictions, only 7.7\% of the total duration of expert-annotated arousal time overlapped with Wake stages (see Figure~\ref{fig:arousals}b), highlighting the difficulty of representing short events like arousals in traditional sleep staging.
 This overlap increased with the temporal resolution of the sleep stage predictions, peaking at 57.7\% at a timescale of around two seconds, and then decreased slightly at even finer timescales (53.1\% at around 0.05~s).